DevExpress-Examples/XAF_Security_E4908/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

+# Under Construction

-# .NET Role-based Access Control & User Authentication API for DevExpress XPO and Microsoft Entity Framework Core ORMs
+## .NET Role-based Access Control & User Authentication API for DevExpress XPO and Microsoft Entity Framework Core ORMs
 > **NOTE**
 >
 > As a registered DevExpress.com user, you are entitled to a free copy of .NET Role-based Access Control & User Authentication API powered by Entity Framework (EF Core) and DevExpress eXpressPersistent Objects ORM.
 For more information on this offer, refer to the following page: [.NET App Security API (Role-based Access Control) – Free Offer from DevExpress](https://www.devexpress.com/security-api-free).